NCR PAX Information

 An indexed class is a class that combines several classes into one class and uses factored times to compare the results.
 We do not get enough entries to populate the individual classes so we need to combine multiple base classes to offer competetive classes.
 By forming indexed classes. the factored (aka indexed) times provide a more equitable comparison of the results than the raw times.

 The NCR PAX Index is based on the PAX/RTP Index developed by Rick Ruth that is based on hundreds of autocross events nationwide.
-The NCR Porsche Street Category is separated into base classes with Porsches that map to the same SCCA® class.
-The PAX factors for those SCCA® classes are used for the NCR base classes.
-The exception is Street Class 9 which contains the street Porsches that are excluded from the SCCA® Street Category.
-For class 9 we average the PAX factors for SCCA® Super Street (SS) and SCCA® Super Street Prepared class (SSP) classes.
+The NCR Porsche Street Category is separated into base classes with Porsches that all map to the same SCCA® class.
+The PAX factors for the correspondin SCCA® classes are used for the NCR base classes.
+The exception is Street Class 6 which contains the street Porsches that are excluded from the SCCA® Street Category.
+For class 6 we average the PAX factors for SCCA® Super Street (SS) and SCCA® Super Street Prepared class (SSP) classes.

 |NCR Class||SCCA Class||PAX Factor|

-For the NCR Porsche Race Category and for all non-Porsche classes, we use SCCA® classes as base classes so we use factors.
+For the NCR Porsche Race Category and for all non-Porsche classes, we use SCCA® classes as base classes so we use the SCCA PAX for the base class.